The good news...

 one wattle can support insects, birds, fungi and even mammals.

 In places that appear to be a waste of privet and lantana a few native trees and stunted seedlings of native plants may be waiting for you to rescue them.

-If you remove the weeds, the natives are able to take on new vigour and sow their seeds in the spaces from where the weeds were removed.
+If you remove the weeds in the root zone of the natives, they can take on new vigour and sow their seeds in the spaces from where the weeds were removed.
 That progress is incremental, with birds and butterflies that depend on the natives will progressively come back.
 It's well worth the effort to control weeds!

 Not so good...